Maya9-12/Fullstack-Development/README.md

--Why did the backend use a NoSQL MongoDB database?
+### Why did the backend use a NoSQL MongoDB database?